-  - As subject matter experts to either supplement internal knowledge or to provide training
+As a subject matter expert to either supplement internal knowledge or provide training

 Interim management can also be a worthwhile consideration if you’re currently in-between permanent full-time work opportunities.
 Because there are fewer Senior and Executive accounting positions in the marketplace currently, this option is being considered more frequently.
 We come across many people who choose professional contracting as a temporary employment solution, and sometimes these professionals end up securing permanent opportunities within the organisation where they have been working as a Project Consultant.

 If you do decide to pursue a career as a professional contractor, or even carry out projects in between securing your next permanent career move, contracting can open the door to a wide range of experiences, lucrative earnings, flexibility and even a chance to fulfil any international ambitions you might have.

 If you’re interested in picking up Accounting contracting assignments, feel free to get in touch with the team at Richard Lloyd.
 We have extensive networks to help you connect with the opportunities you’re looking for.